 Weeks Without Walls: Year 9

-As part of our Senior School curriculum, we believe it is important for students to be given the opportunity to experience learning in the classroom as well as outside the classroom.
+As part of our Middle School curriculum, we believe it is important for students to be given the opportunity to experience learning in the classroom as well as outside the classroom.
 Therefore, our students have a unique opportunity to study in a classroom without walls.

 Weeks Without Walls provides students with a unique cultural, personal, interpersonal and environmental experience not available within the regular classroom walls.
 Students learn, reflect, and grow as individuals.
 The aim of WWW is to:

 ⇒ Promote personal independence and responsibility and to challenge students academically, physically and mentally.

 ⇒ Take learning out of the school and into the real world.

 ⇒ Foster a greater sense of community and develop new friendships as well as strengthen existing ones.